Qualcomm may consider breakup - WSJ

-July 20 Qualcomm Inc is expected to conduct a strategic review that may result in the breakup of the company, among other options, the Wall Street Journal reported on Monday citing sources.
+Qualcomm Inc (QCOM.O) is expected to conduct a strategic review that may result in the breakup of the company, among other options, the Wall Street Journal reported on Monday citing sources.

 The company has been under pressure from hedge fund Jana Partners to spin off its chip business from its highly profitable patent-licensing business.